Mushroom Poisoning Syndromes

 Isoxazole Derivatives (Muscimol, Ibotenic Acid, and relatives)

-Mushrooms: Amanita muscaria, A. pantherina, A. gemmata, Amanita multisquamosa (syn.
-A. cothurnata), A. frostiana, A. crenulata, A. strobiliformus, Tricholoma muscarium.
+Mushrooms: Amanita aprica, A. alpinicola, A. chrysoblema (muscaria), A. crenulata, A. frostiana, A. gemmata, A. multisquamosa (pantherina) (syn.
+A. cothurnata), A. pantherinoides (pantherina), A. strobiliformus, Tricholoma muscarium.

 Symptoms appear within 30 minute to 2 hours after ingestion, and last for several hours.
 Nausea and vomiting are quite common, but the principle effects are on the central nervous system: confusion, visual distortion, a feeling of greater strength, delusions and convulsions.
 Drowsiness is a common symptom, and many who ingest these mushrooms fall asleep and can not be roused.
 In rare cases the coma-like state can last for more than 24 hours.
 This facet of the syndrome can be particularly frightening for the attending physician, as most cases involve patients who arrive in this apparently comatose state.
 The resulting panicked reaction and overtreatment, generally produces no benefit to the patient.
 In humans, there are no reliably documented cases of death from toxins in these mushrooms in the past 100 years, though there is one case where a camper froze to death while in the comatose state.
 Dogs and especially cats can die from these isoxazole toxins, though it is important for the vet not to euthanize an animal even though the chances for recovery appear remote — once the animal awakens from the comatose state recovery is normally complete over the course of a week or so.

-Treatment of humans and animals is largely supportive — reassuring the patient that the effects are only temporary.
+Treatment of humans and animals is largely supportive.
+Measures to reduce anxiety can include reassuring the patient that the effects are only temporary.
+If there has been extensive vomiting and diarrhea, measures to replace fluids and electrolytes can speed recovery.
 Recovery is normally spontaneous.
-To reiterate: Muscarine plays no documented clinical role in poisonings by Amanita muscaria or A. pantherina.
+To reiterate: Muscarine plays no documented clinical role in poisonings by Amanita muscaria or A. pantherinoides.
 Atropine is not indicated.

 Extremely Serious.
 The fatality rate for Amanitin poisoning is about 50% without prompt, knowledgeable medical treatment, but is about 10% in the U.S. and Canada where good medical care is readily available.
-Amatoxins are doubly dangerous due to the fact that the symptoms are delayed for 6 to 24 hours after ingestion, by which time the toxins have been completely absorbed by the body and after the initial state of gastric distress, the patient appears to recover and is sometimes sent home.
+Amatoxins are doubly dangerous due to the fact that the symptoms are delayed for 6 to 24 hours after ingestion, by which time the toxins have been completely absorbed by the body and after the initial state of gastric distress, the patient may appear to recover about day two or day three and be sent home.
 Monitoring of liver enzyme function is critical in cases of delayed onset GI distress!

 Amanitins are a group of complex cyclic polypeptides which damage tissues by inhibiting RNA synthesis within each individual cell.
 Onset of symptoms manifests itself in four stages: